CartoDB/carto-react/UPGRADE.md

 - code2
 - code3

+Some variants have been replaced because they were so specific to some components, these are:

+- charts (replaced by `theme.palette.overline + weight='strong'`)

 For external use: `Open Sans` and `Montserrat` families have been replaced by `Inter` and `Overpass Mono`, you have an example of this in the [`preview-head.html`](https://github.com/CartoDB/carto-react/blob/master/packages/react-ui/storybook/.storybook/preview-head.html) file.

 We have a `Typography` component that uses `Mui Typography` and extends it with some useful props: